History of the Social Democratic Party of Germany: In government (1918–1924; 1928–1930)

 Müller's SPD government eventually fell as a result of the catastrophic effects of the Great Depression.
-Müller's government, an ideologically diverse “Grand Coalition” representing five parties ranging from the left to the right, was unable to develop effective counter-measures to tackle the catastrophic effects of the economic crisis, as characterised by the massive rise in the numbers of registered unemployed.
+Müller's government, an ideologically diverse "Grand Coalition" representing five parties ranging from the left to the right, was unable to develop effective counter-measures to tackle the catastrophic effects of the economic crisis, as characterised by the massive rise in the numbers of registered unemployed.
 In 1928–29, 2.5 million were estimated to be unemployed, a figure that reached over 3 million by the following winter.
 A major problem facing Müller's government was a deficit in the Reich budget, which the government spending more than it was receiving.
 This situation was made worse by the inadequacy of the unemployment scheme which was unable to pay out enough benefits to the rising numbers of unemployed, forcing the government to make contributions to the scheme (which in turn worsened the budget deficit).
 The coalition was badly divided on this issue, with the SPD wishing to raise the level of contributions to the scheme while safeguarding both those in work and those out of work as much as possible.
 The right-wing parties, by contrast, wished to reduce unemployment benefits while lightening the tax burden.
 Unable to garner enough support in the Reichstag to pass laws, Müller turned to President Paul von Hindenburg for support, wishing him to grant him the use of the emergency powers under Article 48 of the Weimar Constitution so that he did not have to rely on support from the Reichstag.

 Müller refused to agree to reductions in unemployment benefit which the Centre Party under Heinrich Brüning saw as necessary.
-The government finally collapsed in March 1930 when Müller (lacking support from Hindenburg) resigned, a fall from office that according to the historian William Smaldone marked “the effective end of parliamentary government under Weimar.”
+The government finally collapsed in March 1930 when Müller (lacking support from Hindenburg) resigned, a fall from office that according to the historian William Smaldone marked "the effective end of parliamentary government under Weimar."
+The new government under Heinrich Brüning was propped up by President Hindenburg without the support of the Reichstag and operated by emergency decree.
+When the decrees were repealed, the Reichstag was dissolved and the 1930 election delivered an enormous and shocking surge for the Nazi Party.
+The SPD decided to tolerate Brüning's government and not repeal his decrees in an effort to avoid further instability and Nazi gains.
+As the Brüning government implemented austerity to counter the depression, the SPD debated its own economic program.
+The proto-Keynesian WTB plan was supported by the unions but rejected by the party.
+They went into 1932 with no specific economic programme, and faced harsh defeat in the July 1932 elections.